rycolab/aclpub2/README.md

 ## Expected output
 The generated proceedings should be sent to the publication chairs as a `.zip` or `.tgz` file containing a repository named with the conference/workshop acronym.
 Such repository should contain:
 1. A folder named `input` containing all the input files (i.e., the `*.yml` and `*.tex` files used to generate the proceedings)
-2. A folder named `watermarked_pdf` containing all the pdfs of the watermarked camera ready papers AND the attacments
+2. A folder named `watermarked_pdf` containing all the pdfs of the watermarked camera ready papers.
+ - **Important:** this folder *MUST* contain a file named `0.pdf` that only contain the initial part of the proceedings (from the cover to the table of contents).
+The software automatically build it, but please check it is added, otherwise the Proceedings cannot be added to the ACL Anthology.
 3. A folder name `attachments` containinng all files associated with the paper.
 Notice that these file must be correctly referred in the `papers.yml` file.
 4. A PDF file named `proceedings.pdf` containing the whole conference/workshop proceedings (i.e., the introduction and all the watermarked PDFs of the camera ready papers).